Non-Linear Dynamics Induced by Strong Radio-Frequency Fields in ReBCO High Temperature Superconductors: Transition dynamics due to strong fields near T

-Figure~\ref{fig:QofT} shows an example of a reflected power measurement for the film sample.
-The exponential decay in power (shown in blue) during the rf pulse represents the state of the cavity as it fills with rf energy, while the decay after the pulse represents energy flowing out of the cavity.
+Figure~\ref{fig:QofT} shows an example of a reflected power measurement for the film sample represented in dBm.
+The decay in power (shown in blue) during the rf pulse represents the state of the cavity as it fills with rf energy, while the decay after the pulse represents energy flowing out of the cavity.
 Looking now at the decay during the rf pulse, initial attempts at fitting the data to a constant quality factor were not successful (shown in green).
 To correct for this, a time-varying model of the internal quality factor (shown in red) was used to correctly fit the data (shown in orange)~\cite{Cahill2018}.
 This revealed that the initial quality factor starts at a higher value closer to the steady state, before rapidly dropping over several microseconds.
-Similarly, it quickly recovers after the rf pulse, implying that transition was driven by rf fields within the cavity, as opposed to residual heat warming the sample past the critical point.
+Similarly, it quickly recovers after the rf pulse, implying that transition to the normal conducting state was driven by rf fields within the cavity, as opposed to residual heat warming the sample past the critical point.

+Due to the anisotropic conductivity of the film sample, and the normal conducting gaps between tapes, it remains an open question as to which specific regions on the sample are transitioning.
+This also does not account for any hot spots that may occur from surface impurities or areas of bad electrical or thermal conductivity~\cite{hotspot}.
+This will be addressed in upcoming tests of samples with isotropic conductivity, and new test cavities which focus the surface magnetic field along only one axis.
+However, based on models for pulsed surface heating from high power rf pulses, the expected peak temperature rise within the sample should be no more than 0.3\,K\cite{pulsed}.

 Instead, the sample is likely transitioning due to the applied surface field pushing the material past a critical current density, which would explain why it recovers as fields decay within the cavity.
-This is made more clear by comparing the effective conductivity of the sample alongside the expected fields within the cavity, shown in Fig.~\ref{fig:SofT}.
-Here it is more apparent that the decrease in effective conductivity (shown in red) is correlated with the increased field in the cavity (shown in blue).
-Contrasting this, at 84\,K the quality factor after the pulse did not recover as quickly, implying that some residual heat was sufficient to push regions of the sample past the critical temperature.
-In this case, the sample would only recover after that heat is able to dissipate.
+This is made more clear by comparing the surface resistance of the sample to the expected surface magnetic fields within the cavity, shown in Fig.~\ref{fig:SofT}.
+Here it is more apparent that the increase in resistance at higher field is correlated how close to the critical temperature the sample is.
+For example,at 70\,K the surface resistance remain less than \SI{10}{\milli\ohm} and is not strongly affected by surface field.
+Contrasting this, at 81\,K and more so at 84\,K the surface resistance sharply rises with surface field, and slowly recovers after in a hysteric fashion.
+This confirms that the sample is able to recover its superconductivity before the next rf pulse.